thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 goals
 -----------------
 You can define multiple final goals as many as you want.
-The set of goals is presetned by a list of dict, in which each goal is a dict.
+The set of goals is presetned by a list of dicts, in which each goal is a dict.
 Inside a goal definition, we may have the following sections:

 - ``fixed_slots``: A list of tuples with two string elements, slot name and slot value.
 - ``changeable_slots``: A list of strings including all slots which has value can be changed.
-- ``one_of_slot_set``: A list of dict, each dict presents several sets of slots which are exclusively eliminating each other.
+- ``one_of_slot_set``: A list of dicts, each dict presents several sets of slots which are exclusively eliminating each other.
 In other words, only one of these sets will be active at a specific time.
 - ``equivalent_slot``: A list of tuples with elementis are slots which are equivalent in meaning.
 - ``sys_unaskable_slots``: A list of strings, listing all slots which system is not allowed to task users.
 - ``default_slots_values``: A list of tuples with two elements, slot name and its default value.